2025 Cambodian–Thai border crisis: Emerald Triangle skirmish

 On 28 May, Cambodian and Thai soldiers engaged in a brief 10-minute skirmish, resulting in the death of one Cambodian soldier, Second Lieutenant Suon Roun.
 The skirmish occurred in the Emerald Triangle along the border of Cambodia's Preah Vihear province and Thailand's Ubon Ratchathani province.
 Both countries claimed each other was the aggressor.
-Mao Phalla, spokesperson for the Cambodian army, claimed that Thai soldiers were the first to open fire on Cambodian soldiers in a trench that had been in use for a while.
-Meanwhile, Winthai Suvaree, spokesperson for the Thai army, claimed that Thai soldiers had attempted to persuade the Cambodian soldiers to withdraw before the Cambodians opened fire.
+Cambodian military spokesperson Mao Phalla claimed that Thai soldiers were the first to open fire on Cambodian soldiers in a trench that had been in use for a while.
+Meanwhile, Thai military spokesperson Winthai Suvaree, claimed that Thai soldiers had attempted to persuade the Cambodian soldiers to withdraw before the Cambodians opened fire.

 Attempts to de-escalate and continued tensions

 Following the clash in the Emerald Triangle, Manet responded by announcing the initiation of proceedings to submit the matter to the ICJ, while affirming he did not wish for conflict with Thailand.
 On the Thai side, Phumtham stated that neither side wished for the situation to escalate further and confirmed that the incident had already been resolved.
-On 29 May, a meeting was held between General Phana Khlaeoplotthuk, Commander-in-Chief of the Royal Thai Army (RTA), and General Mao Sophan, Commander-in-Chief of the Royal Cambodian Army, to coordinate efforts to reduce tensions and prevent future incidents.
+On 29 May, a meeting was held between General Phana Khlaeoplotthuk, the commander-in-chief of the Royal Thai Army (RTA), and General Mao Sophan, the commander-in-chief of the Royal Cambodian Army, to coordinate efforts to reduce tensions and prevent future incidents.

 Bilateral talks to de-escalate were held on 5 June, but failed to culminate to anything concrete.
 Phumtham claimed that Cambodia had rejected Thailand's proposals and that, on 7 June, Thailand would reinforce its military presence on the border.
 Separately on the same date, the Thai army claimed that Cambodian civilians were making frequent incursions into Thai territory and that "these provocations, and the buildup of military forces, indicate a clear intent to use force."
 On 17 June, Cambodia announced that they have banned the imports of fruits and soap operas from Thailand.